Massage mobile apps continue to grow rapidly in the U.S. and across the globe.

 Soothe therapists can also rate clients; this information is only shared with the company.

-For companies like Rubzy, where you communicate directly with clients to set up appointments instead of relying on the company to match you up, ratings are also a big deal, as they are one of the factors clients use when choosing a therapist.
+For companies where you communicate directly with clients to set up appointments instead of relying on the company to match you up, ratings are an especially big deal, as they are one of the factors clients use when choosing a therapist.

 Will I Enjoy Working for a Massage-App Company?

 Working on demand, as Soothe’s Bishop mentioned, is not for everyone.
 You might try it once and decide it isn’t for you; you might try it and love it; or, it might be something you only do once in a while to pick up some extra cash.

 Many massage therapists use on-demand services in addition to other income streams.